Why Is Forging Better Than Machining?

 Sometimes these processes go hand in hand and can be used on the same piece of work, but there are times when forging is the better option, or vice versa.
 Both options come with benefits and disadvantages that can give reason for their use in a specific project.

-Benefits of Forging
+Benefits of Forging Over Machining

 Forging is an age old process that has been the selected process for many applications over the years.
 It comes with a number of benefits including:

-• A more energy-efficient process than machining – forging does not produce anywhere near as much waste as machining, making it far more energy efficient in the long run.
+- A more energy-efficient process than machining – forging does not produce anywhere near as much waste as machining, making it far more energy efficient in the long run.

-Disadvantages of Forging In Comparison to Machining
+Disadvantages of Forging Compared To Machining

 Forging does however also come with disadvantages:

-• It can be a more expensive process when compared with machining – this is based on the specialist equipment and skills required for forging.
+- It can be a more expensive process when compared with machining – this is based on the specialist equipment and skills required for forging.
 It is not a quick or easy task!

-• It is a time-consuming process – forging required heating the metal before it can be shaped and worked to the desired shape.
+- It is a time-consuming process – forging required heating the metal before it can be shaped and worked to the desired shape.
 This makes it a lengthy process that must be done with control.

-• Not suitable for everything – forging is great for creating and producing unique shapes and designs; however, it does have its downsides in terms of not producing a smooth finish.
+- Not suitable for everything – forging is great for creating and producing unique shapes and designs; however, it does have its downsides in terms of not producing a smooth finish.
 This requires further work before it can be a smooth, clean cut piece.

-Benefits of Machining
+Benefits of Machining over Forging

 Machining is a process that removes metal from the main piece in order to achieve the desired result.
 It can be considered one of the most versatile processes within forging, offering the ability to produce many pieces.
 It does come with a number of benefits when compared with forging processes, including:

-• Efficiency – as machining is an automated process, it can be cost and time saving, improving overall productivity.
+- Efficiency – As machining is an automated process, it can be cost and time saving, improving overall productivity.

-Disadvantages of Machining in Comparison to Forging
+Disadvantages of Machining Compared to Forging

 Much like forging, it does however come with a number of disadvantages that are considered per specific project: